Monitor Your Workload

 • Oracle Cloud Infrastructure Functions: Monitor the health, capacity, and performance of functions that you've deployed to Oracle Cloud Infrastructure Functions.

 • Database Health: Monitor the health, capacity, and performance of your database services.
+Oracle Cloud Observability and Management Platform provides unified database monitoring and administration capabilities for cloud databases.

 Monitor Your Networks

-Network Architect, Infrastructure Architect
+Network Architect, Cloud Operations Manager, Security Architect

 Adopt a mechanism where metrics are applied at different network endpoints.
 You can have metrics for internal virtual cloud network (VCN) and also for connectivity (Oracle Cloud Infrastructure FastConnect and IPsec VPN) or load balancer.